Ishan007-bot/RideShare_Backend/README.md

 ## 📄 License

-This project is open source and available for educational purposes.
+This project is open source and available for educational purposes .

 ## 👤 Author

 Ishan007-bot